MOMOTHEREAL/MOMOTHEREAL-t3-v2--post-contest-/README.md

 1. Install plugin
 2. Wait until the rain comes after you, and you will need a shelter!

-You can stop the effects of the plugin with the command: /toggleacidic (aliases: /ta, /toggleacid, tacidic, permission: acidic.toggle).
+You can stop the effects of the plugin with the command: /toggleacidic.

 ---------------------------------------